hammadzz/BookOfLearnings/aws/aws-certifications-faq.md

 ## AWS Certification FAQ

-Below are list of answers to common questions that you may have when thinking of getting an AWS Certification
+Below are list of answers to common questions for somone considering an AWS Certification

+1. **Why should I get certified?**

+    Studying content and getting ready for an exam takes time.
+So why should you get certified?
+    - Knowledge: it gives you an opportunity to learn more deeply about AWS and their approach to the cloud.
+It won't give you best practices but will get you in the way of better practices.
+    - Validation: it helps you give your employer some degree of validation on your knowledge.
+    - Distinction: helps you standout for specialty areas of the AWS Cloud
+    -

 1. **Which certification should I get first?**